JamieJQuinn/documentation/usage/index.rst

    Please use an SSH client and **not** X2GO the first time you ever log in to Bede, or immediately after a password reset.
 Your MFA token will be generated, but X2GO will not show it to you.
+Kitty's ssh module will also not show the initial MFA token and should not be used during the first log in.

 The login nodes are shared between all users of the service and therefore should only be used for light interactive work, for example: